Top 10 Used Nuclear Fuel FAQs

 An added benefit: if Horizontal Storage Modules (HSMs) are added to a site with existing vertical systems, the minimal dose to the public can be further reduced.

-4. How long does used fuel have to stay in the reactor’s used fuel pool before it is put in a dry cask storage system?
+6. How long does used nuclear fuel have to stay in the reactor’s used fuel pool before it is put in a dry cask storage system?

 Cooling time in the reactor’s used fuel pool before dry storage is typically at least 5 years after the fuel’s last operation in the reactor core.
 Available Orano designs allow for storage after as short a time as 2 years.
 Watch a video showing how used nuclear fuel is moved from a reactor used fuel storage pool to the onsite NUHOMS dry storage system.

-7. Can “damaged” nuclear fuel be safely stored and then transported?
+7. Can “damaged” used nuclear fuel be safely stored and then transported?

 Damaged fuel can unequivocally be safely stored and transported in our storage containers, just as undamaged or intact fuel can be safely stored and transported.
 The dry shielded canister includes an internal basket structure that keeps the fuel assemblies